Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Bobby Lord "You And Me Against The World/Wake Me Up Early In The Morning" (Decca Records, 1970) (LP)

 A relic of that odd, brief era in the early '70s when country albums had these improbably long titles, often the sum of two songs chosen as singles.
 Well, this was also Bobby Lord's swan song as a recording artist, and the folks at Decca certainly seem to have made a real go at promoting him: despite the overall cheesiness of the album, the two title tracks were among his most successful semi-hits, with "You And Me Against The World" topping out at #15.
 A few other songs were plugged as well, but they were generally speaking more of "back forty" material.
 Lord released a few non-album singles in the next few years, but nothing clicked and he retired from show biz, resurfacing in the '80s to host a show on TNN.
-Of note here: over half the songs were by a guy named Ted Harris (who also wrote the liner notes and possibly produced the album) and there's also a version of "When A Man Loves A Woman (The Way That I Love You)," an early song by Gary Stewart that was a big hit for Billy Walker.
-For me the lone standout track on here is Tom T. Hall's mildly-suggestive "Do It To Someone You Love," but mostly this is pretty florid, wimpy Nashville pop-vocals material.
+Of note here: over half the songs were composed by a guy named Ted Harris (who also wrote the liner notes and possibly produced the album) and there's also a version of "When A Man Loves A Woman (The Way That I Love You)," an early song by Gary Stewart that was a big hit for Billy Walker, and even one from the elusive Texas songwriter Dee Moeller.
+For my money the lone standout track on here is Tom T. Hall's mildly-suggestive "Do It To Someone You Love," but mostly this is pretty florid, wimpy Nashville pop-vocals material.
+You can skip this one.

 The Lost Trailers "Story Of The New Age Cowboy" (Two State Brothers, 2000)